Treatment Options for Oral Cavity and Oropharyngeal Cancer by Stage

 If the cancer comes back in the same area and radiation therapy was used as the first treatment, surgery is often the next treatment, if the cancer can be removed completely and the patient is healthy enough for surgery.
 Usually, external beam radiation therapy cannot be repeated in the same site except in selected cases.
 However, brachytherapy can often be used to control the cancer if it has come back in the place it started.
 If surgery was used first, more surgery, radiation therapy, chemo, cetuximab, or a combination of these may be considered.

 If the cancer comes back in the lymph nodes in the neck, these are often removed with surgery (lymph node dissection).
 This may be followed by radiation.

 If the cancer comes back in a distant area, chemo (and/or cetuximab) is the preferred form of treatment.
 This may shrink or slow the growth of some cancers for a while and help relieve symptoms, but these cancers are very difficult to cure.

-If chemo is no longer working, a newer option might be treatment with the immunotherapy drug pembrolizumab (Keytruda).
-This drug can help the body’s own immune system attack the cancer.
+If chemo is no longer working, a newer option might be treatment with an immunotherapy drug such as pembrolizumab (Keytruda) or nivolumab (Opdivo).
+These drugs can help the body’s own immune system attack the cancer.

 If further treatment is recommended, it’s important to talk to your doctor so that you understand what the goal of treatment is — whether it is to try to cure the cancer or to keep it under control for as long as possible and relieve symptoms.
 This can help you weigh the pros and cons of each treatment.
 Because these cancers are hard to treat, clinical trials of newer treatments may be a good option for some people.